austinoski/austinoski/README.md

 --->
 Hi, I'm Josiah Augustine Onyemaechi @Austinoski.
 I'm interested in Backend Development with Django and Flask.
-I'm currently learning SQL with Microsoft SQL Server and Backend Development with Golang.
+I'm currently learning SQL with Microsoft SQL Server and Frontend Development with Vue.js.
 I'm looking to collaborate on any open source project that can help build my skill proficiency.
 You can reach me on the following platforms.